RayBB/awesome-hawaii-documentaries/README.md

 * Not using Google Sheets api because: Web 1.0, easier data, don't want to depend on Google
 * Hardcoding HTML in the JavaScript makes things a bit more fragile

+## Theme Switcher

+Clicking the sun in the top left corner of the screen switches from Web 1.0 to Web 2.0.
+Feature was added after a friend who actually wanted to see the documentaries said that the Web 1.0 theme made his eyes bleed.
+It added a bunch of css vars jazz to the previously simple css.

 ## tmdb

 The code in the `tmdb` folder is JavaScript used to pull the address of images for movie covers.
 I don't anticipate using this since they're relatively easy to grab manually when adding a movie.